DataDog/integrations-core/databricks/README.md

 Be sure to replace the `<DATADOG_API_KEY>` placeholders with your own API key and run the notebook once to save the init script as a global configuration.
 Read more about the Databricks Datadog Init scripts [here][2].

+When configuring the cluster, add `DD_ENVIRONMENT` environment variable to add a global environment tag.

 #### Standard cluster

 <!-- xxx tabs xxx -->